mozilla/twemoji-colr/README.md

 ## Getting started

-This project makes use of [grunt-webfont](https://github.com/sapegin/grunt-webfont) and an additional [node.js](https://nodejs.org/en/) script.
+This project makes use of [grunt-webfonts](https://github.com/L2jLiga/grunt-webfonts) and an additional [node.js](https://nodejs.org/en/) script.
 Therefore, installation of Node.js (and its package manager [npm](https://www.npmjs.com/)) is a prerequisite.
 Grunt will be installed as a package dependency — no need to install it globally.

 The necessary tools can be installed via npm:

-    # install dependencies from packages.json, including `grunt-webfont`.
+    # install dependencies from packages.json, including `grunt-webfonts`.
     npm install

 The build process also requires [fontforge](https://fontforge.github.io/)